Karan1610/Castform/README.md

 Castform App
 ===================================

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+Synchronizes weather information from OpenWeatherMap on Android phones and tablets.
+Major project for semester 8.

 Pre-requisites
 --------------